 Purpose: To evaluate material degradation due to long-term storage in a high-temperature environment.

-Test method: Modules are stored in a high temperature environment (e.g. 125°C) for a certain period of time (e.g. 1000 hours).
-No electrical stress was applied, and the effect of temperature alone was evaluated.
+Test method: Modules are stored in a high-temperature environment (e.g., 125°C) for a specified duration (e.g., 1000 hours).
+No electrical stress is applied, allowing the evaluation of temperature effects alone.

-Evaluation: Check for insulation deterioration, changes in sealing materials, and oxidation or embrittlement of internal connections.
+Evaluation: Checks for insulation deterioration, changes in sealing materials, and oxidation or embrittlement of internal connections.

 QL-04: Low-Temperature Storage (LTS)